frenata/thesis/proposal/02-Review-of-Other-Work/Visualization.md

 * "It might prove more effective to apply visualization techniques te texts that have a more formal register and/or predefined outline and a well-defined vocabulary."
 (232)
 * many software approaches that date from 5+ years old are obsolete or unmaintained.
 Why?

+### Practical
+* extracting from unstructured text: rule-based or statistical?(924)
+ * for semi-structured texts, rule-based seems preferable